Dunn Loring station: History

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The platforms at the Dunn Loring station would be rebuilt starting in mid-2020.

 From May 23 until September 7, 2020, this station was closed due to the platform reconstruction project which closed stations west of Ballston–MU station.

-Station layout
+On June 3, 2023, this station was closed for track replacement, affecting stations west of Ballston–MU station.
+Service resumed on July 17, 2023.

 Development project

 In August 2011, Mill Creek Residential Trust, in cooperation with WMATA, began development on a new mixed-use development area known as Alexan Dunn Loring.
 The project was required to not reduce the number of parking spaces available to Metro riders.
 The first completed step was to remove the existing kiss and ride area, as well as the bus bays.
 This area became the primary Metro parking lot, while the old parking lot was built into a new parking garage.
 The new parking garage opened in August 2013.
 After the parking garage opened, construction began on the mixed-use development in the area of the temporary parking lot.
 Phase 1 of the mixed-use development project was scheduled to be completed in the first quarter of 2014.
 Construction was expected to be completed in 2015.